tedee-com/tedee-lock-ble-api-doc/docs/source/logo-guidance.rst

-Logo guideliness
+Logo guidelines
 ================

-If you want to use the tedee logo in your applicaton / plugin / extension, it must meet some requirements.
+If you want to use the tedee logo in your application / plugin / extension, it must meet some requirements.

 Logo variations
 ---------------

-You can use tedee logo in two different variations: full logo - contain sign with full tedee symbol, second option is only a 't' symbol on blue background.
+You can use the tedee logo in two different variations: full logo - contain sign with full tedee symbol, the second option is only a 't' symbol on blue background.

 | `Download tedee full logo <https://storage.googleapis.com/tedee-wp/2020/11/FullTedeeLogo.zip>`_
 | `Download tedee sign <https://storage.googleapis.com/tedee-wp/2020/11/TedeeSign.zip>`_